 Q: What types of issues can Amazon DevOps Guru for Serverless detect?

-A: DevOps Guru for Serverless uses ML to correlate anomalies in metrics with operational events and provides you with contextual insights to help you focus on the right remediation steps.
+A: DevOps Guru for Serverless uses ML to correlate anomalies in metrics and logs with operational events and provides you with contextual insights to help you focus on the right remediation steps.
 In addition, DevOps Guru for Serverless detects potential issues early so you can mitigate them before they impact your applications.
 There are three types of proactive insights:

 - Resources setup: Amazon DevOps Guru for Serverless detects that the application has resources setup that do not follow AWS best practices.
 For example, consider a Lambda based application with an API Gateway endpoint.
 The Lambda function has invocations beyond the currently provisioned function concurrency.
 This leads to continuous spillover of the requests causing cold starts, consequently a degraded latency and potentially higher costs.
 DevOps Guru detects this issue and proactively recommends increasing Lambda function provisioned concurrency.